TehMuffinMoo/ibPS/docs/BloxOne/Generic Wrapper/Invoke-B1CubeJS.md

 ```

 ## DESCRIPTION
-This is a wrapper function used for interacting with the BloxOne CubeJS APIs.
+This is a wrapper function used for interacting with the Infoblox Portal CubeJS APIs.

 ## EXAMPLES